FidoMeta Achieves Self Reported Market Cap of $191.13 Million (FMC)

 - Hokkaidu Inu (HOKK) traded 1.2% higher against the dollar and now trades at $0.0004 or 0.00000001 BTC.

-FidoMeta’s genesis date was March 17th, 2022.
+FidoMeta launched on March 17th, 2022.
 FidoMeta’s total supply is 15,000,000,000 tokens.
-The official website for FidoMeta is fidometa.io.
+FidoMeta’s official website is fidometa.io.
 FidoMeta’s official Twitter account is @fidometa and its Facebook page is accessible here.

-It is usually not presently possible to buy alternative cryptocurrencies such as FidoMeta directly using US dollars.
-Investors seeking to trade FidoMeta should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+It is usually not currently possible to buy alternative cryptocurrencies such as FidoMeta directly using US dollars.
+Investors seeking to acquire FidoMeta should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy FidoMeta using one of the exchanges listed above.

 Receive News & Updates for FidoMeta Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for FidoMeta and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.